-One of the Most Beautiful Bank Buildings in the State--Souvenirs Given Away
+One of the Most Beautiful Bank Buildings in the States--Souvenirs Given Away

 Next in order are the two vaults, the book vault and the safety deposit and money vault both of which have time locks.
 In the latter is a Crome Steel money safe with time lock.

 Alongside of the book vault are the lockers (clothing closets) used by the officers and clerks.
-In the re of the safety deposit vault are two coupon rooms.
+In the rear of the safety deposit vault are two coupon rooms.

 In the northeast corner is the stairway which leads down into the basement to a storage vault and the heating room.
 Beyond the stairway is the lavatory.

 In the rear the officers and directors room is located.
-It is furnished with a large mahogany table, chairs, and mantel piece, with French beveled mirror and combination asbestos gas log fire place.
+It is furnished with a large mahogany table, chairs and mantel pieces, with French beveled mirror and combination asbestos gas log fireplace.
 The floor is carpeted with Wilton velvet.
 This room presents a magnificent appearance.

-The entire building is illuminated by gas and electricity supported on beautiful charles.t.evans with highly polished combination fixtures frosted and figured globes.
+The entire building is illuminated by gas and electricity supported on beautiful chandeliers with highly polished combination fissures and frosted and figured globes.
 Heated by steam.